jesslilly/logax/README.md

 ### Future Enhancements
 This is roughly in priority order.

-1. Stuff grabbed before a delimiter goes into each object.
+1. Stuff grabbed before a delimiter (header data?) goes into each object.
-1. mkdir $workindDir if not exits.
+1. mkdir $workindDir if not exists.
 1. Uncompress .Z Files.
 1. Have a template or some way of generating a oncler or logax config file.
-1. Implement watson or something else cool for logging.
+1. Implement winston or something else cool for logging.
 1. Add optimization when only searching for a few regexes.
 Grep or some other cross platform search would be more efficient.
 1. Support Windows (Using *nix find command right now).
 1. Support calculated fields (Based on the values of already captured fields.
 Post row processing step.)